Sacred Valley Private Tour Full Day

 We can also admire the well preserved Inca walls in the main square of the village.

-Finally, we will return to the city of Cusco, arriving around 18:30 hrs.
+Finally, we will return to the imperial city of Cusco, we will be back at 18:30 hrs.

 - Pick up from your hotel in Cusco.